anthonyyaghi/ConditionalProbabilityMinimization/README.md

 # ConditionalProbabilityMinimization
 Solving complex reliability networks using conditional probability.
+For a detailed explanation of the working of the algorithm check the report.pdf document.

 The input to the program is a graph in the format of a tgf file passed as a command line argument, for example:

 ***python main.py graph.tgf***